playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 When you break it down, each part of the app has three primary concerns:

-- Logic - What the app does
+- Logic – What does the app do?
-- Styling - How the app looks visually
+- Styling – How does the app look visually?
-- Structure - How the app is laid out
+- Structure – How is the app laid out?

 While the mockup above does a decent job at displaying things structurally, let's look at what the app looks like structurally: